About this Playlist

 Current and future projects to look out for from Ashley, more ‘North Street West’ remixes with Jo Wallace and Darren Morris, the latest being ‘Blow the House Down’ by Active Ingredients a.k.a the prodigious Antipodean beatsmith, Inkswel and his partner in rhymes, the formidable Atlanta emcee, Stan Smith.
 The North Street West Crew’s production nods towards a Philadelphia groove, with a smattering of inspiration from Pete Rock, Cold Crush Brothers and the Jungle Brothers as well as your very own label mistress Jo, aka Lady Kaos, elbowing her way onto backing vocals, those are Jo’s words, in her ever impeccable PR writing style.

-Lot’s of new music and remixes to look forward to on Jo’s record label ‘Ramrock’ from Nicole Cassandra Smit ‘Strong Woman’, Maxine Scott ‘Erykah U Bad’ and the NSW team are currently in the studio remixing Twelve Caesars track ‘Swan Fendered Mercury’.
+Lot’s of new music and remixes to look forward to on Jo’s record label ‘Ramrock’ from Nicole Cassandra Smit ‘Strong Woman’, Maxine Scott ‘Erykah U Bad’ and the NSW team have just remixed the Twelve Caesars track ‘Swan Fendered Mercury’.

 Also with Darren the long planned ‘Afrikanz on Marz’ concept album, new music and live performances from the Black Science Orchestra and 30 years after that first production comes at long last, the very first solo Ashley Beedle LP “Defying Foes”